 By Amy Morgan

-Physicians Premier can handle any type of traumatic injury or illness, pediatric or adult.
+What may seem like a minor problem can exacerbate quickly, says seasoned physician Lonnie Schwirtlich, M.D.
+Physicians Premier can handle any type of traumatic injury or illness.
 The facility includes on-site X-rays, CAT scans, a full laboratory and ultrasound and is staffed by board-certified emergency room doctors.

-This season Dr. Schwirtlich already has seen several serious cases of bacterial pneumonia secondary to flu.
-It’s common for someone to recover from a viral infection just enough they believe they are well enough to travel, he said.
+This season, Dr. Schwirtlich already has seen several serious cases of bacterial pneumonia secondary to flu.
+It’s common for someone to recover from a viral infection just enough to believe they are well enough to travel, he said.
 A few days later, they suddenly develop fever and chills and think they are having a relapse.
 Unfortunately, it’s something far worse – a bacterial superinfection.
 “This can be life threatening,” Dr. Schwirtlich said.
 “It’s really important to be aware of and get treatment fast.”

 “We are glad to do that,” Dr. Schwirtlich emphasized.
 “We want to get people taken care of appropriately so they can get back to enjoying their holiday with their family.”

 ½ cup pistachios, shelled, salted and chopped